lidofinance/lido-frontend-template/MIGRATION.md

 };
 ```

 ### Step 8.
-Replace exist hooks with hooks from SDK
+Replace existing hooks with hooks from SDK

 Popular hooks have been moved to the shared library.
 Check out this packages:
 https://github.com/lidofinance/lido-js-sdk/tree/main/packages/react